A spouse's right to life insurance money

 Usually a spouse doesn't have any right to claim the life insurance money if someone else is named as beneficiary -- except in a community property state.
 Those states are:

 - Alaska and Tennessee are considered "opt-in states."
 Spouses can decide to opt-in and participate in the state's community-property laws.

 In a community property state, both spouses own equally any income earned during the marriage and any property purchased with that income.
 That includes life insurance policies.

 In Washington state, for instance, if a spouse uses "community property" to pay the life insurance premiums, his or her spouse has the right to a portion of the life insurance proceeds.
 The extent to which the life insurance is considered community property depends on the type of policy, says Karolyn Hicks, a litigator with Stokes Lawrence, a law firm in Seattle.

 With term life insurance, the entire policy is considered community property -- which would give the spouse the right to 50 percent of the death benefit -- if income earned during the marriage were used to pay the most recent premium.
 The other 50 percent would go to the named beneficiary.

 With permanent life insurance, such as whole life or universal life, the proceeds are prorated according to the percentage of premiums paid with "community" money.

-Say, for instance, a man buys a whole life policy two years before he gets married and one year after his marriage.
-He uses his own money to pay for the first two years of premiums and income earned after the wedding to pay for the next year, and then dies.
+For example, a man buys a whole life policy two years before he gets married.
+He uses his own money to pay for the first two years of premiums.
+He then pays the policy with income earned after the wedding to pay for another year, and then he dies.
 In this case, if he names someone else as beneficiary, his wife would have rights to 50 percent of one-third of the death benefit payout, Hicks says.